Dr. Kotler’s Breakthrough Invention Revolutionizes Nasal and Sinus Surgery

 How the Kotler Nasal Airway was Developed

-Frankly, I am surprised it took me nearly 30 years for the light-bulb to switch on for me to invent a device that delivers patient comfort which seemed to have been forgotten about in our zeal to develop new technology and better surgical techniques.
+Frankly, I am surprised it took me nearly 30 years for the lightbulb to switch on for me to invent a device that delivers patient comfort which seemed to have been forgotten about in our zeal to develop new technology and better surgical techniques.
 Think of putting a soft, drinking straw along the floor of the nose and you have the idea.
-The soft silicone plastic tube allows air to pass through the channel nature intended it to, for one to five days after surgery.
-Takes away a huge negative that has long plagued the procedure.
+For four or five days after surgery, the soft silicone plastic tube allows air to pass through the channel nature intended it to.
+This takes away a huge negative that has long plagued the procedure.

 That frank statement had told me we needed to create something better for our patients.